alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 Then look at the instructions in the README under 'Automating Lambda Function Creation and Configuration'.
 Follow the first step, to set up the AWS CLI for the Amazon Account we're using to host Lambda.
 Now, just make sure you've saved your new `lambda/config.js`, then run `bash update_lambda.sh` from the automation directory.

-## Some thing Alexa says sounds dumb/unnatural?
+## Something Alexa says sounds dumb or unnatural?

 This can happen as they update Alexa.
 You can edit everything that's said in `lambda/resources.js`.
 You can also add a German translation.
 If you want.